PostgreSQL Transaction Isolation

 In the following examples, we will create two transactions and this can be acheived by connecting PostgreSQL server using two terminals.

-Connect to postgres
+Connect to postgres database:

 psql postgres